Prominent Lingayat seer to contest against Union Minister Pralhad Joshi

-Bengaluru: Fakira Dingaleshwar Swami of Shirahatti Fakkireshwar Math, a prominent Veerashaiva Lingayat seer, on Monday said he has decided to contest as an independent candidate from Dharwad segment in the upcoming Lok Sabha polls.
+Bengaluru, Apr 8 (PTI) A prominent Lingayat seer on Monday announced his decision to contest as an independent candidate against Union Minister Pralhad Joshi in the upcoming Lok Sabha polls, accusing the BJP leader of misusing the Lingayat Maths and causing disrespect to them to stay in power.

-"I'm announcing my candidature as an independent candidate from the Dharwad Lok Sabha constituency.
-As you are aware the national parties have announced their candidates and people in the Dharwad constituency and nearby segments feel that both parties have entered into election fixing like match fixing," Dingaleshwar Swami alleged.
+Fakira Dingaleshwar Swami of Shirahatti Fakkireshwar Math said he has decided to fight the election as an independent from Dharwad Lok Sabha segment against Joshi.
+The seer also accused Congress of neglecting Lingayats after coming to power, and not giving suitable positions to leaders of caliber from the community.

-Responding to the Swami's decision, Joshi said: "There is no reaction to Dingaleshwar Swami...Whatever he says it is blessings for me."
-The seer also accused Congress of neglecting Lingayats after coming to power, and not giving suitable positions to leaders of calibre from the community.
+"I am announcing my candidature as an independent from the Dharwad Lok Sabha constituency.
+As you are aware, the national parties have announced their candidates and people in the Dharwad constituency and nearby segments feel that both parties have entered into election fixing like match fixing," Dingaleshwar Swami alleged.

 Speaking to reporters here, he accused both national parties of having betrayed the people of the Dharwad constituency.